 SummaryRead the full fact sheet

-- Most dizziness is caused by problems of the inner ear and is treatable.
+- Dizziness is often caused by problems of the inner ear and is treatable.

 - Common causes of dizziness related to the inner ear include: benign paroxysmal positional vertigo (BPPV), migraine and inflammation of the inner ear balance apparatus (vestibular neuritis).

-- Dizziness may also be caused by other conditions such as low blood pressure, some heart problems, anxiety or low blood sugar.
+- Dizziness may also be caused by other conditions such as low blood pressure and anxiety.

 - Vertigo is a type of dizziness that feels as though you or your surroundings are spinning.